isabella232/advertising-cloud.en/help/training.md

 **INVENTORY, PMPS AND AD SERVING**

-An introduction to how&nbsp;Adobe unifies inventory across open RTB marketplaces, premium publishers and private inventory.
+An introduction to how Adobe unifies inventory across open RTB marketplaces, premium publishers and private inventory.

 **BRAND SAFETY &amp; VIEWABILITY**